Dagic-zewdu/webook/README.md

  ###`npm start`

- inorder to start this projectr just write nodemon.js on the terminal which staets the server on local host 7777
+ inorder to start this projectr just write nodemon.js on the terminal which starts the server on local host 9090
  ##Support this project you can contact
  dagi.zewdu.dz@gmail.com

+ <h1>change the directory to client (cd client)</h1>
+ ##`npm run start`

+ Inoder to start client side server on local 9000

+ ##`npm run build`

+ The client js data for production mode